Obasegun123/Obasegun123/README.md

 - ⚡ Fun fact: I love to read books

 ## 100 days of building different things in different languages
+- Not necessaraily owner of the project but i will document or explain each of the steps of the code with a comment.

 ## Skills and Interests